This work sits at the intersection of story, policy, people, and place

 Government is full of good intentions—and real constraints.

 Policies are sound.
 Programs are funded.
 Commitments are made.
+But the work often gets stuck somewhere between:

-- strategy and implementation
+- Strategy and implementation

-- language and understanding
+- Language and understanding

-- intention and impact
+- Intention and impact

 That’s the space I work in.